-Company financial statements 2024 £m Materiality 1.35 Basis for determining materiality 1% of Net assets Rationale for the benchmark applied As an investment trust, the net asset value is the key measure of performance for users of the financial statements.
-Performance materiality 1.01 Basis for determining performance materiality 75% of materiality Rationale for the percentage applied for performance materiality The level of performance materiality applied was set after having considered a number of factors including the expected total value of known and likely misstatements and the level of transactions in the year.
+Company financial statements 2024 £m 2023 £m Materiality 2.10 1.35 Basis for determining materiality 1.5% of Net assets 1% of Net assets Rationale for the benchmark applied As an investment trust, the net asset value is the key measure of performance for users of the financial statements.
+As an investment trust, the net asset value is the key measure of performance for users of the financial statements.
+Performance materiality 1.57 1.01 Basis for determining performance materiality 75% of materiality 75% of materiality

+Rationale for the percentage applied for performance materiality

+The level of performance materiality applied was set after having considered a number of factors including the expected total value of known and likely misstatements and the level of transactions in the year.